MerBudd/Techiee.py/README.md

 ## Key Features

 - **🧠 Advanced Reasoning**: Use the `/thinking` command to adjust the AI's reasoning depth (Minimal to High).
-- **🖼️ Multimodal Support**: Send images, PDFs, or text files and Techiee will analyze them.
+- **🖼️ Multimodal Support**: Send images, videos, documents, PDFs, or text files and Techiee will analyze them.
-- **🌐 Web & Video Integration**: Paste a website URL or a YouTube link, and Techiee can summarize or discuss the content.
+- **🌐 Web & YouTube Integration**: Paste a website URL or a YouTube link, and Techiee can summarize or discuss the content.
-- **💬 Smart Memory**: Maintains per-user and per-thread message history for natural conversations.
+- **💬 Memory**: Maintains per-user and per-thread message history and personas for natural conversations.
 - **🎭 Persistent Personas**: Set a custom personality with `/persona` that stays active even after history resets.
 - **🧵 Threads**: Create dedicated chat spaces with `/createthread`.
 - **🔍 Google Search Grounding**: Support for real-time web search (requires paid plan, disabled by default).

+>[!NOTE]
+> Personas and Thinking levels only apply to the user who used the command in DMs, @mentions, and tracked channels.
+In threads created with `/createthread`, they apply to everyone.

 ## Configuration